tardate/LittleArduinoProjects/Electronics101/555Timer/KnightRider/README.md

 NB: diodes are omitted for LED1 and LED6 since they are only driven by one output.
-This does mean LED1 and LED6 are driven with a slightly higher current than other LEDs, but the difference is not noticeable; to even up the current, redundant steering diodes could be added, or the current-limiting resistor increased propoertionally.
+This does mean LED1 and LED6 are driven with a slightly higher current than other LEDs, but the difference is not noticeable; to even up the current, redundant steering diodes could be added, or the current-limiting resistor increased proportionally.

 ## Construction